docker/docs/content/admin/organization/members.md

 ---
-description: Learn how to manage organization members in Docker Hub and Docker Admin.
+description: Learn how to manage organization members in Docker Hub and Docker Admin Console.
 keywords: members, teams, organizations, invite members, manage team members
 title: Manage organization members
 aliases:
 - /docker-hub/members/
 ---

-Learn how to manage members for your organization in Docker Hub and Docker Admin.
+Learn how to manage members for your organization in Docker Hub and the Docker Admin Console.

 {{< tabs >}}
 {{< tab name="Docker Hub" >}}